Are you looking to set up a backup solution for WordPress?

 UpdraftPlus will only have permission to access its own

-You will be redirected to UpdraftPlus website where you need to click on ‘Complete Setup’ button to finish setup.
+You will be redirected to the UpdraftPlus website, where you need to click on the ‘Complete Setup’ button to finish the setup.

 You will now be taken back to your WordPress site, and you will see the UpdraftPlus settings page again.
 Scroll down to the bottom of the page and click on the ‘Save Changes’ button.

 You have now set up a backup schedule and remote location to store your backups.

 Creating Manual WordPress Backups With UpdraftPlus

 UpdraftPlus can automatically create backups based on the schedule you selected earlier.
 However, you can also manually create backups any time you want.

-First you need to visit Settings » UpdraftPlus Backups and click on ‘Backup Now’ button.
+First, you need to visit Settings » UpdraftPlus Backups and click on the ‘Backup Now’ button.

-This will bring up a pop-up with options to select files/database backup and whether you want to send the backup to remote storage. (see which WordPress files should you backup?)
+This will bring up a popup with options to back up your WordPress database and files.
+You can also choose whether you want to send the backup to remote storage.

 Click on the ‘Backup Now’ button to continue.

-UpdraftPlus will now start creating backup of your files and database.
-You will be able to see the progress on the settings page.
+UpdraftPlus will now start creating a backup of your files and database.
+You will be able to see the progress on the Settings page.

 The process may take a while, depending on the size of your website.